These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 A. When the equipment is normally used in an amateur station and such activity is not conducted on a regular basis

-When is an amateur station authorized to automatically retransmit the radio signals of other amateur stations?
+What types of amateur stations can automatically retransmit the signals of other amateur stations?

 B. When the communication is incidental to classroom instruction at an educational institution